raspberrypilearning/decision-tree/en/step_1.md

-## Introduction
+## What you will make

 Some machine learning models use **decision trees** to classify data.

-Create your own decision tree to classify dinosaurs, and learn about how a model is trained.
+Create your own paper-based decision tree to classify dinosaurs, and learn about how a model is trained.

 ### Data